 Our journey does not start by leaning into any specific body of work or proposing their suggested reforms.
 But we do agree that most in our democratic republic are deeply unsatisfied.

-Here are the some additional markers of our current dysfunction:
+Here are some additional markers of our current dysfunction:

 Our dysfunction is further highlighted by the compounding weight of unresolved systemic challenges that our current system is unable to process.

 We see this in a national debt that continues to grow ($34+ trillion as of 2024) [7], creating a form of "fiscal friction" that threatens to limit the opportunities of the next generation.
-We see it in our healthcare and education systems, where despite our immense resources, our national outcomes increasingly lag behind global benchmarks despite higher spending [8].
+We see it in our healthcare and education systems, where despite our immense resources, and spending, our national outcomes increasingly lag behind global benchmarks [8].

-Despite the promises of each election cycle, things do not get better.
-And despite the best intentions of our decent civil servants, reforming the system from within is like moving the Titanic—the progress is slow and the resistance is systemic.
+The architecture that produces these outcomes perpetuates itself with each election cycle.
+And despite the best intentions of truly decent civil servants, reforming the architecture from within is like moving the Titanic—the progress is slow and the resistance is systemic.

 We are living through a period of historic transition.

-We offer a new approach: one that doesn't try to change the status quo head-on, but instead equips the "customers" of government—we, the voters—with the knowledge and tools to bring about that change.
+We offer a new approach: one that doesn't try to change the status quo head-on, but instead equips core participants — citizens and representatives — with the knowledge and tools to bring about that change.

-We are building civic infrastructure to make participation in our republic less costly, restore agency back to the voter, and facilitate a more efficient government that improves our civic experience.
+Once built, this civic infrastructure will make participation in our republic less costly, restore agency to the citizens, and bring clarity to our representatives - all while facilitating a more efficient government and delivering a more satisfying civic experience.

 While we have a roadmap and a strong idea how to solve this, we know that our solution will change as we learn and build.